CityPASS® Blog

 Much of what makes Seattle a beautiful lure of a city is its magnificent surroundings.
-The Puget Sound is a tranquil and pristine estuary that is home to a variety of fish, seabirds, and marine mammals.
+The city is located on Puget Sound, an estuary in the Salish Sea that is home to a variety of fish, seabirds and marine mammals.
 The striking Olympic Mountain range acts as the backdrop to a city filled with unique people.
-Just as unique as its people, Seattle is home to a variety of Seattle attractions meant to entertain visitors near or far.
-One such attraction is the Seattle Aquarium.
-Here, the Puget Sound and nearby waters are celebrated in a well-designed space that introduces locals and visitors to the fascinating creatures that dwell just outside in the waters of the Pacific Northwest and illustrates how conservation efforts will allow such an incredibly diverse ecosystem to thrive.
+Much like its natural wonders, Seattle attracts millions of visitors every year.
+No space in Seattle celebrates marine life more than the Seattle Aquarium.
+The aquarium's well-designed campus introduces guests to fascinating marine life and illustrates how conservation efforts will allow such incredibly diverse ecosystems to thrive.

-As with any famous Seattle attraction, your best bet to avoid long ticket lines is to purchase your tickets online.
-You may also, learn about Seattle Aquarium discount prices offered in Seattle CityPASS® ticket options.
+As with any famous Seattle attraction, your best bet to avoid long ticket lines is to purchase your tickets ahead of time online.
+You may also learn about Seattle Aquarium discount prices offered in Seattle CityPASS ticket options.

 Discounts

-The Aquarium offers individual and group discounts found on its website.
-In addition, CityPASS® tickets are a package deal of the best Seattle attractions at a bundled price, saving you over regular admission prices.
+The Aquarium website offers information on available discounts.
+In addition, CityPASS® tickets are a package deal of the best Seattle attractions at a bundled price, saving you up to 49% over regular admission prices.
 Admission to the Seattle Aquarium is included with your Seattle CityPASS® tickets.

 Seattle Aquarium Hours